valhuber/ApiLogicServer/api_logic_server_cli/project_prototype_nw/nw_readme.md

 ## Wrap up
 Let's recap what you've seen:

-* **Working software now** - a database API and a Admin App - created automatically from a database, in moments instead of weeks or months.
+* **ApiLogicProject Creation and Execution** - a database API and an Admin App - created automatically from a database, in moments instead of weeks or months

-* **Customization** - for both the API and Logic - using Visual Studio code, for both editing and debugging
+* **Customizable** - both the API and Logic - using Visual Studio code, for both editing and debugging

 ### Docker cleanup
 VS Code leaves the container and image definitions intact, so you can quickly resume your session.
 You may wish to delete this. it will look something like `vsc-api_logic_server...`.